cybergarage/go-config/README.md

 go-json-path is a utility library to access JSON based configuration easily.
 Go language supports JSON format in the standard library.
 However, I feel that the standard library is not useful to parse any JSON formats [\[1\]][json-go] [\[2\]][encoding-json].

 For that reason, I have developed the open source package to access JSON based configuration easily.
-Using go-json-path, you can get configuration values in the specified JSON file or string by the given path like XPath.
+Using go-json-path, you can get configuration values in the specified JSON file or string by the given path like Path.
 The example is bellow.

 ```
 import (